 Absolutely.

-As it turns out, the timing is p.
-It's an opportunity for Sarah an to include their children on a t where they can learn about thems and a new environment.
+It's an opportunity for Sarah and Carter to include their children on a trip where they can learn about themselves and a new environment.

 Never seen anything like it.